-Being three days in on a week long trip, I’m so over the room service and I’m more than han content having my own company; thus me coming out to enjoy dinner on my own.
+Being three days in on a week long trip, I’m so over the room service and I’m more than content having my own company; thus me coming out to enjoy dinner on my own.
 I’m just blown away at how nice people are.
 I’ve had a meal on my own before, no big deal, usually on a lunch break in London.
 It usually consists of me glued to my phone whilst trying to eat in a hurry, thinking about getting back to what I was doing – never really taking the moment to relax and take it all in.
 This is totally different.
 I’m sat in the bar/restaurant and everyone is so friendly and as if I’ve met them before.
-I’m sat by the window watching the lights and busy streets of Seoul.
-Enjoying a Rosé pasta (which is surprisingly really good) and enjoying two glasses of wine.
+I’m right by the huge window watching the lights and busy streets of Seoul.
+Enjoying a Rosé pasta (which is surprisingly really good, i think it’s got vodka in it) and enjoying two glasses of wine.
 It just feels good if you get what I mean, I had nothing to worry about.

 Lol no I’m not an alcoholic…I ordered a sauvignon blanc and the friendly waiter was very polite and kind.
-He brought over an array of nibbles as I waited for my food and welcomed me.
-He also told me there will be a live band coming to play music in a moment (They’re already playing all my favourites).
+He brought over an array of nibbles as I waited for my food and welcomed me politely.
+He also told me there will be a live band coming to play music in a moment (They’re already playing all my favourites so I’m looking forwards to this).
 Half way through my wine and pasta, he comes over super apologetic.
 He gave me a Chardonnay instead of Sauvignon.
 To be really honest, I hadn’t of noticed.
 He gave me a large glass of Sauvignon and couldn’t stop saying sorry! his Ora was so angelic.
 I can’t explain it But I can just tell he has a lovely soul.
 I mean this in the most non-flirty way possible.
 He just seems so nice and cute.
-Just a innocent happy personal time transferring happiness to everyone he comes across.
+Just an innocent happy person time transferring happiness to everyone he comes across.

 It has been a short, but meaningful journey.
 The reason I am proud is because i usually love company.
 I can go shopping on my own, run errands etc. But for long periods of time, I like to be with at least someone, to have a chat and giggle, and also for safety and reassurance.
 I’m in Korea, half way across the world, just me myself and I, with a mission to accomplish something for my business.
 The first day I stayed in my room, jet lagged as f*ck (London is 9 hours behind) and ordered room service.
 The next day I wandered literally 100 meter radius around my hotel, had a look at some skin care products and came back to my room lol.
 Today I went out like a big brave girl, went shopping, ate lunch out, wandered the markets and got some cool snacks for my brother to try on his YouTube channel, now I’m here having dinner and enjoying my evening about to watch some live music.